 The first thing you should do after arriving at Moscone West is pick up your badge, if it hasn’t already been sent to you in the mail.
-You can pick up your badge starting on Wednesday, February 7 at 3:00 PM.
 Remember, 3,000 other attendees also have to pick up their badge and materials.
 Leave yourself plenty of time to walk to the Convention Center from your hotel and get your badge and/or materials so that you don’t miss any sessions.

-All sessions take place in the Moscone West building, which is just a short walk from the official Symposium hotels.
-Review the hotel walking map (to be posted closer to Meeting) to become familiar with the area and plan your route.
+All sessions take place in the Moscone West building.
+Review the hotel walking map (to be posted closer to Symposium) to become familiar with the area and plan your route.
 As an extra safety precaution, please be sure to tuck your badge into your coat or bag when outside of the building.

 Forget to pack something?
 There are a number of shopping options just a short walk from Moscone West.
 Stop by Target or Bloomingdale’s to pick up any last-minute necessities.

 The Genitourinary Cancers Symposium Daily News is the official news source for the Symposium, providing expert perspectives on controversial topics and session highlights.
 It is published all three days of the Symposium.
-Pick up a copy outside of the Posters, Exhibit, and Food Service room on Level 1, or read online.
+Pick up a copy outside of the Posters, Exhibits, and Food Service Room on Level 1, or read online.

 Attend the Trainee and Early-Career Networking Luncheon to gain meaningful insight into career paths and development to help you cultivate your place in the medical community.

 Thinking about taking the next step in your career?
-Stop by the Career Opportunities Board in the Posters, Exhibits, and Food Service room to review open positions.
-Have a position to post?
+Stop by the Career Opportunities Board to review open positions.
+Have a question about how to post a position?
 Stop by the Registration and Customer Service Desk to chat with Symposium staff.

 More than 50 companies will be exhibiting at the Symposium.
 Take some time to explore the exhibits in the in the Posters, Exhibits, and Food Service Room in the West Hall on Level 1.
 Be sure to stop by the Symposium Cosponsors’ tables to take advantage of special promotions.

 San Francisco is home to world-class restaurants and dining.
-Check out recommendations from fellow attendees in the Genitourinary Cancers Daily News, and make a reservation on OpenTable.
+Make a reservation on OpenTable.